Birdlife, wildlife and the outdoor life: glamping at Horton View Farm Camping & Bell Tents

 For example, I was very excited yesterday to hear an unfamiliar call, which the Merlin app identified as a yellowhammer.
 I grabbed the binoculars and searched in the vicinity of the call, and there it was in all its yellowy glory, sitting right at the top of the small oak in the meadow, only about 100 metres from the house.

 Yellowhammers are a UK Birds of Conservation Concern Red List species.
 They are a small bird, only 16cm long and have a bright yellow head and underparts, brown back streaked with black, and a chestnut rump.
 They live on all types of farmland, but sadly their numbers have declined sharply in recent years.
-They feed on insects, seeds and grain, so I'm hoping that our long grass and the addition of our new 'beetle banks' and trees on the paddocks, as well as our native hedges, will encourage them to stay and nest.
+They feed on insects, seeds and grain, so I'm hoping that our long grass and the addition of our new 'beetle banks' and trees on the paddocks, as well as our native hedges, will encourage them to stay and nest. *Edit the yellowhammers stayed on the site all summer!

 As well as the Yellowhammer there's a huge range of birds that visit the garden and the meadow.
 Last year one of the highlights was a great spotted woodpecker which frequently visited the nut feeder in the woody part of the garden, and was teaching its chick to feed.
 I'm hoping to see them again this year.